zygimantus/dailyprogrammer/README.md

 ## [hard] challenge #1

 we all know the classic "guessing game" with higher or lower prompts. lets do a role reversal; you create a program that will guess numbers between 1-100, and respond appropriately based on whether users say that the number is too high or too low.
 Try to make a program that can guess your number based on user input and great code!

+## [easy] challenge #2

+Hello, coders!
+An important part of programming is being able to apply your programs, so your challenge for today is to create a calculator application that has use in your life.
+It might be an interest calculator, or it might be something that you can use in the classroom.
+For example, if you were in physics class, you might want to make a F = M * A calc.

+EXTRA CREDIT: make the calculator have multiple functions!
+Not only should it be able to calculate F = M * A, but also A = F/M, and M = F/A!